posva/vuex-mock-store/README.md

 #### Getters

-To mock module's `getters`, provide the correct based on whether the module is _namespaced_ or not.
+To mock module's `getters`, provide the correct name based on whether the module is _namespaced_ or not.
 Given the following modules:

 ```js
 const moduleA = {